tmedwards/sugarcube-2/docs/core/special-names.md

 **************************************************************************** -->
 ## Code Passages {#code-passages}

-Passages that are used only as code and ***cannot*** be navigated to.
+Passages that are used only as code and ***should not*** be navigated to.
 They exist simply to fill in parts of the UI—e.g., `StoryCaption`—or execute code at specific times—e.g., `PassageReady`—or both—e.g., `PassageHeader`.

 <!-- *********************************************************************** -->